 - Expressly defined authorisation levels.
-Specifically: - persons who, in the "management of funded training", exercise authorisation and/or negotiating powers in relations with the funding Bodies: - are identified and authorised according to the specific role assigned by the organisational code or by the Head of the reference Structure by means of internal delegation, to be kept on file by the same Structure; - only operate within the scope assigned to them by the Head of the reference Structure; - the financing/grant applications shall be signed by the Head of the competent Structure specifically and formally empowered under the current power and delegation system; the internal set of rules illustrates these authorisation mechanisms, indicating the company staff members to whom the necessary powers are assigned; - when the services of external consultants are procured, the appointment process shall take place in accordance with the procedure set up in the dedicated section of this Model (protocol on: "Management of the procedures for the procurement of goods and services and for the appointment of professional consultants").
-In any case, consultants shall be selected by collecting a suitable number of offers and choosing among them on the basis of objective and codified criteria. - Segregation of duties between the persons involved, in order to ensure that maker and checker mechanism is in place in all phases of the process.
-In particular, the competent Structure shall assign to each office under its organisational responsibility specific operational and control activities ensuring the separation of roles between the individuals handling the funded training application process and those in charge of the checks.
+Specifically: - o persons who, in the "management of funded training", exercise authorisation and/or negotiating powers in relations with the funding Bodies: - without prejudice to any specific provisions of the Funds, are identified and authorised according to the specific role assigned by the organisational code or by the Head of the reference Structure by means of internal delegation, to be kept on file by the same Structure; - only operate within the scope assigned to them by the Head of the reference Structure: - the financing/grant applications shall be signed by the corporate figure specifically and formally empowered in line with the provisions of the Funds under the current power and delegation system; the internal set of rules illustrates these authorisation mechanisms, indicating the company staff members to whom the necessary powers are assigned; - when the services of external consultants are procured, the appointment process shall take place in accordance with the procedure set up in the dedicated section of this Model (protocol on: "Management of the procedures for the procurement of goods and services and for the appointment of professional consultants").
+In any case, without prejudice to the outsourcing contact, any additional consultants shall be selected by collecting a suitable number of offers and choosing among them on the basis of objective and codified criteria. - Segregation of duties between the persons involved, in order to ensure that maker and checker mechanism is in place in all phases of the process.
+In particular, the competent Structures shall assign specific operational and control activities ensuring the separation of roles between the individuals handling the funded training application process and those in charge of the checks.

-- Control activity by each competent Structure and in particular: - verifying that the contents of the training project are in line with the guidelines set out in the funding call; - checking the formal correctness of the documents to be submitted to the Funding Entity in order to participate in the funding call; - keeping an attendance record during delivery of the training projects and using supporting IT systems for staff management, recording detailed information on attendance and activities carried out; - o monitoring the expenditure reporting process throughout, by: - collecting and checking the attendance registers, fully completed by participants in the training actions; - collecting the documents on the costs for the company of the participating employees/teachers, based on the hourly consideration calculated by the competent office also in view of the participants in the initiative; - collecting and checking the fees/invoices concerning the costs incurred for the initiative; - verifying the prompt and correct recording of the grants received. - Process traceability including both the electronic and the paper trail: all the phases of the process are documented, in accordance with the provisions of the funding calls.
+- Control activity by each competent Structure and in particular: - verifying that the contents of the training project are in line with the guidelines set out in the Funds; - checking the formal correctness of the documents to be submitted to the Funding Entity in order to participate in the funding call; - monitoring the expenditure reporting process of the training activities included in the Training Plans funded and related expenses, by: - collecting and checking the attendance registers in line with the provisions of the Funds; - collecting the documents on the costs for the company of the participating employees/teachers, based on the hourly consideration calculated by the competent office also in view of the participants in the initiative; - collecting and checking the fees/invoices concerning the costs incurred for the initiative; - verifying the prompt and correct recording of the grants received. - Process traceability including both the electronic and the paper trail: all the phases of the process are documented, in accordance with the provisions of the funding calls or equivalent acts.
 In particular, each Structure involved in the funded training process shall be responsible for filing and storing, the documentation it is competent for, including the documents sent to the Public financing Entity also by telematic or electronic means.

-The Bank's Structures which are howsoever involved in management of the funded training shall comply with the procedures set out in this protocol, the applicable provisions of the law, the internal rules and any provisions of the Group's Code of Ethics, Internal Code of Conduct and Anti-Corruption Guidelines.
+The Structures which are howsoever involved in management of the funded training shall comply with the procedures set out in this protocol, the applicable provisions of the law, the internal rules and any provisions of the Group's Code of Ethics, Internal Code of Conduct and Anti-Corruption Guidelines.